mahuntington/panpsychism/unit_01/w02d05/homework/tic_tac_toe.md

 So far, we have been writing functions, working with loops, and writing conditionals, and we also learned about how HTML elements are styled and behave in the DOM, including how to make elements responsive.

-For your weekdend homework, you'll be building a tic tac toe game in HTML, CSS, and writing the logic for the game in JavaScript.
+For your weekend homework, you'll be building a tic tac toe game in HTML, CSS, and writing the logic for the game in JavaScript.

 It is up to you to figure out how each piece should work.
 Pseudo-code the problems, talk it out with a rubber duck, research the problems, and above all ... talk to your classmates!